Pranav-kat/Obsidian_vault/README.md

 - Open the command palette to upload the active file
 - Voila!!
 Your notes have been pushed to your repo.

-Pro Tip: Refer the notes on Obsidian for better experience
+Pro Tip: Refer the notes on Obsidian for better UI experience